danladishitu/My_Portfolio/TopicModelling/README.md

 Our goal is to determine the number of topics (k) in a dataset.
 Similar to the algorithm that determines trends on Twitter.

+The jupyter notebook containing all of the implementation is called **TopicModelling.ipynb**.

 I have provided the link to download the dataset below:
 * https://www.kaggle.com/danofer/starter-dbpedia-extraction